OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 The implicit contract is that if nobody test the code, a crappy stable will get out despite our good will.
-By installing and using it, you're finally doing the job that was not done before, in late.
+By installing and using it, you're finally doing the job that was not done in late.
 No one is comfortable when this happen.
-Users tend to not trust us.
+Users tend to not trust much anymore.
 Maintainers work in a hurry to fix issues.
 Reputation decrease.